Until there's a cure ... there's camp

 You are invited to help support this wonderful camp in its third decade of bringing “normal” childhood experiences to children and families who may have missed them due to their medical circumstances.
 Even though lives may be cut short, we believe campfires, camaraderie, horseback riding and rock walls are gifts of childhood that need not be lost to our campers.

 Camp is 100% free to all campers and families.
-With only one paid employee, we rely on donations and a volunteer staff to support this youthful rite of passage that may otherwise be impossible for these kids without Camp UKANDU.
+With only one full-time employee, we rely on donations and a volunteer staff to support this youthful rite of passage that may otherwise be impossible for these kids without Camp UKANDU.
 It costs approximately fifteen hundred dollars for each child to attend our week-long residential camping program.

 What is Camp Ukandu?